samhh/tshm/README.md

 Messages are always printed upon failure.
 Should the failure be due to a parser error, the raw error is printed to the console to assist in debugging.

+## Installation

+Prebuilt binaries are produced via CI on each release.
+An official AUR package is available at [tshm-bin](https://aur.archlinux.org/packages/tshm-bin/).

 ## Contributing